Calisthenics is a form of physical training focused on teaching you to master your own bodyweight using minimal equipment.

 We have over 10 years experience as strength and conditioning coaches in elite Paralympic sport and have used that to create our own unique calisthenics framework.
 This progressive and systematic approach will support you, regardless of your starting point, to start emptying your impossible box and move in ways you never thought you could.
 Get ready to Redefine Your Impossible.

-Check out our calisthenics video PDF training guides to get started on calisthenics now
+Check out our calisthenics workouts to get started on calisthenics now!

 Training and exercise should be enjoyable but so many people are not having fun with it.
 With calisthenics however it is unavoidable.
 Play is a central pillar of exploring your physical potential as you will become open to trying new things, falling over and getting back up with a smile on your face.

 Watch any child learning to move and you will see how much fun they are having.
 Play is something we forget as adults and calisthenics will bring it back in abundance.
 Einstein said that play is the highest form of research, read more about how calisthenics and play are inseparable.